Whitby and District has a range of primary and secondary educational establishments. These are shown on the following map.

 The catchment for the Whitby and District secondary education is shown below, with primary schools marked with triangles.

-Whitby and District has 3 secondary schools (and 1 private school) to choose from.
-To give an idea of the current secondary schools situation in this area, we have extracted the following (September 2022) from the UK Government website (note that the numbers for Eskdale and Caedmon College are updated numbers from a Jan 2023 proposal to close Eskdale School, but why they have not updated the UK Government figures you’d have to ask those schools).
+Whitby and District currently has 3 secondary schools (and 1 private school) to choose from.
+To give an idea of the current secondary schools situation in this area, we have extracted the following (September 2023) from the UK Government website (note that the numbers for Eskdale and Caedmon College are obtained directly from the schools, but why they have not updated the UK Government figures you’d have to ask those schools).
 Please note that we are assuming that Caedmon College (Sixth Form) has 552 capacity, based on when it was listed as Caedmon School; if it has had changes since, we would need to see a revised number, so if you have that information, please let us know.

 In terms of history, for many years Whitby had a system of 2 schools (Eskdale and Caedmon) for 11-14 age groups, and then Whitby School for 14-18.
 This split failed in other parts of the country, as well as more locally in Scarborough and Northallerton.
 Whitby School and Caedmon School merged to become Caedmon College and eventually moved to a 11-16/16-18 split, whilst Eskdale also moved to 11-16.

-As you can see, whilst Eskdale School is currently reasonably well subscribed, with a margin for new pupils (particularly important given the amount of housing development taking place around the school – 500 new homes), Caedmon College (11-16) is only 65.5% subscribed, and Caedmon College (16-18) is worse still at 24.6% subscribed!
-This is the legacy of the many years when these operated as 11-14 schools, as well as the general housing problems causing issues with retention of young people.
-At the point of deciding on A-level courses, Caedmon College is losing around 65% of pupils, who get their education outside of the town largely due to absence of a course that they desire.
+As of Dec 2022, whilst Eskdale School was currently reasonably well subscribed, with a margin for new pupils (particularly important given the amount of housing development taking place around the school – 500 new homes), Caedmon College (11-16) was only 65.5% subscribed, and Caedmon College (16-18) was worse still at 24.6% subscribed!
+This was the legacy of the many years when these operated as 11-14 schools, as well as the general housing problems causing issues with retention of young people.
+At the point of deciding on A-level courses, Caedmon College was losing around 65% of pupils, who get their education outside of the town largely due to absence of a course that they desire.

 Looking at the pupil numbers at each site there clearly are problems to resolve, largely based around providing school sites that are suitable for 11-16 and 16+, and why the current 16+ offering is failing local young people.
 Making a reasoned proposal would ideally require projected numbers of pupils per year for the town as a whole to see if there are any dips/rises in future years to allow for; sadly this is not currently available to us due to lack of transparency.